History of the Argentina national football team: From Los Carasucias to the 1958 disaster

 Los Carasucias: Corbatta, Maschio, Angelillo, Sívori and Cruz.

 Although Argentina did not contest any World Cups from 1938 to 1954, the team won the 1937, 1941, 1945, 1946, 1947, 1955 and 1957 South American championships, all squads coached by Guillermo Stábile.

 The 1957 squad is probably the most remembered team of those years because of its skilled players and exquisite style of playing showed on the field.
 Argentina thrashed Colombia (8–2), Ecuador (3–0), Uruguay (4–0), Chile (6–2) and Brazil (3–0).
 The team was defeated by Peru in the last game but won the tournament due to finishing first in its group.
-The attacking line, formed by Oreste Corbatta, Humberto Maschio, Antonio Angelillo, Omar Sívori and Osvaldo Cruz, was widely praised by then, being still remembered by the media and football fans.
+The attacking line, formed by Oreste Corbatta, Humberto Maschio, Antonio Angelillo, Omar Sívori and Osvaldo Cruz, was widely praised, being still remembered by the media and football fans.
 Maschio was also the topscorer with 9 goals.

 Argentina returned to a World Cup competition after 24 years, more precisely to the 1958 held in Sweden.
 The team suffered the absence of Maschio, Angelillo and Sívori (playing in the Italian first division but not called by Stábile for the tournament), who had made outstanding performances in Lima one year before.
 Although the squad was formed with valued players, the lack of experience facing European squads was evidenced once the tournament finished.
 Argentina lost to West Germany 3–1 in the first game, though they came back to defeat Northern Ireland in the second match.
 Argentina was finally thrashed by Czechoslovakia 6–1, one of the worst defeats of a national team in a World Cup and being eliminated from the competition.
 The poor performance was called "El desastre de Suecia" ("The disaster of Sweden").
-After the team arrived in Buenos Aires, 10,000 people were expecting in the Ezeiza International Airport to insult them.
+After the team arrived in Buenos Aires, 10,000 people were waiting in the Ezeiza International Airport to insult them.